-Under the probabilistic approach, the deterministic N-1 criterion applied in some networks is relaxed and simulation studies are undertaken to assess the amount of energy that would not be supplied if an element, or elements, of the network were out of service.
+AusNet Services uses a probabilistic approach to network planning.
+Under probabilistic planning, the deterministic N-1 criterion applied in some networks is relaxed and simulation studies are undertaken to assess the amount of energy that would not be supplied if an element, or elements, of the network were out of service.
 The application of this approach often leads to the deferral of augmentation that would otherwise proceed under a deterministic standard.
 Under a probabilistic network planning approach, conditions often exist where some the load cannot be supplied with a network element out of service (hence the N-1 criterion is not met); however, the value of the energy not supplied is insufficient to justify additional investment, considering the probability of a forced outage of a particular network element.

 The transmission connection assets for which the Distribution Network Service Providers (DNSP) have planning responsibility form part of the Victorian electricity transmission network.
-Given that AEMO applies a probabilistic network planning approach to the development of the shared transmission network, the Victorian DNSPs consider it appropriate to adopt a similar approach to transmission connection planning and investment decision analysis.
-AusNet Services considers it is appropriate to plan the distribution network (i.e. zone substations and subtransmission lines) in a manner consistent with the planning for the 'upstream' network and connection points.
+Given that the Australian Energy Market Operator (AEMO) applies a probabilistic network planning approach to the development of the shared transmission network, the Victorian DNSPs consider it appropriate to adopt a similar approach in distribution network planning and investment decision analysis.
+AusNet Services considers it is appropriate to plan the distribution network (i.e. zone substations and sub-transmission lines) in a manner consistent with the planning for the 'upstream' network and connection points.
 Implicit in the use of a probabilistic approach is acceptance of the risk that there may be circumstances (such as the loss of a transformer during a high demand period) when the available zone substation or 66 kV loop capacity will be insufficient to meet actual demand and significant load shedding could be required.

 The distribution feeder risk assessment is based on feeder load carrying capability under peak load conditions.
-In this regard a more traditional deterministic planning approach is applied alongside the probabilistic planning appraoch.
+In this regard a more traditional deterministic planning approach is applied alongside the probabilistic planning approach.